India–Sri Lanka relations

-They have been however tested by the Sri Lankan Civil War and by the controversy of Indian intervention during the war.
+Relations have been tested by the Sri Lankan Civil War and by the controversy of Indian intervention during the war.
 In recent years Sri Lanka has moved closer to China, especially in terms of naval agreements.
-India has signed a nuclear energy deal to improve relations.
-India made a nuclear energy pact with Sri Lanka in 2015.
+India signed a nuclear energy pact with Sri Lanka in 2015.
+In 2023, India's foreign minister S. Jaishankar declared India would persist in providing support to Sri Lanka across all conceivable domains.
+In the same year, the two countries have reached an agreement to strengthen their economic and energy ties, signaling a new phase of cooperation and mutual benefits.